MicrosoftDocs/powerbi-docs/articles/powerbi-service-share-unshare-dashboard.md

     People outside your organization are listed as **Guest**.

-## Stop sharing, or stop others from sharing, a dashboard
+## Stop sharing a dashboard or stop others from sharing

 Only the dashboard owner can turn resharing on and off.